apache/openwhisk/README.md

   ```
   cd tools/vagrant
   ENV=shared vagrant up
-  vagrant reload
+  ENV=shared vagrant reload
   ```

-**Tip:** If the Vagrant machine provisioning fails, you can rerun it with `vagrant provision`.
+**Tip:** If the Vagrant machine provisioning fails, you can rerun it with `ENV=shared vagrant provision`.
 Alternatively, rerun the following from _inside_ the Vagrant virtual machine.

   ```
   (cd openwhisk/tools/ubuntu-setup && source all.sh)